AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     - `filter=` *name* : Filter name.
 The default is `blackman-harris` when increasing resolution, `lanczos3` when decreasing resolution.
+    - `highlightcomp=` *val* : If nonzero, does highlight compensation by surrounding the filtered operation with the equivalent of `--rangecompress` and `--rangeexpand`, which can reduce visible ringing artifacts when a filter with negative lobes is used on a very high-contrast HDR image.
     - `fillmode=` *mode* : determines which of several methods will be used to determine how the image will fill the new frame, if its aspect ratio does not precisely match the original source aspect ratio: